Location4 Anglesea Road, Dublin 4, Ireland

 Main ContractorM&P Construction

-From the architect.
+Text description provided by the architects.
 Merrion Cricket Club was founded in 1879 and has been at its present location since 1906.
 The site, tucked behind period brick houses on Anglesea Road, faces west towards the River Dodder.
 The new pavilion replaces an existing 1980’s pavilion which was severely damaged by flooding in 2010 - the last of 4 recorded floods on the site since 1900.

 The location and footprint of the new pavilion was dictated by numerous site constraints.
 Although the form of the new building appears from certain vantage points to be highly irregular, it is in fact a symmetrical pyramidal volume cut to fit the irregular geometry of the site.